Skip to content

 Overview

-Weighted conformal p-values extend classical conformal prediction to handle covariate shift scenarios.
-Key assumption: The method assumes that only the marginal distribution P(X) changes between calibration and test data, while the conditional distribution P(Y|X) - the relationship between features and anomaly status - remains constant.
+Weighted conformal p-values extend classical conformal prediction to handle covariate shift scenarios [Jin & Candès, 2023; Tibshirani et al., 2019].
+Key assumption: the marginal distribution P(X) may change between calibration and test data, while the conditional distribution P(Y|X) – the relationship between features and anomaly status – remains constant.
 This assumption is crucial for the validity of weighted conformal inference.
+A second practical requirement is sufficient support overlap between calibration and test feature distributions; when shift is too extreme, estimated density ratios become unstable and weighted conformal adjustment may fail.
+When assumptions hold you can pair the p-values with Weighted Conformal Selection (WCS) to obtain rigorous False Discovery Rate control under distribution shift [Jin & Candès, 2023].

 Basic Usage